I Did That!: Source of stickers

 The stickers are sold online by dozens of vendors, and one retailer estimated he had $40,000 in sticker sales in August 2021.
 The placement of these stickers on private property are considered to be a form of vandalism.
 Some gas station owners and employees complained that the stickers make some customers angry and are difficult to remove.

 The stickers are sold by hundreds of Amazon and other platform sellers for as low as $5.99 for 100.
-In June 2022, over 600 Etsy sellers are offering the classic Biden stickers.
-Still, they have variations, such as Vice President Kamala Harris saying, "And I Helped!", and Donald Trump saying, "I Can Fix that."
+In June 2022, over 600 Etsy sellers are offering the Biden stickers.
+Variations of the sticker also exist, such as Vice President Kamala Harris saying, "And I Helped!", and Donald Trump saying, "I Can Fix That."

 Commentary

 In January 2022, NPR's Planet Money published a commentary piece by Greg Rosalsky arguing that it would be more accurate to put a "COVID did that" sticker on a fuel pump rather than the "Biden did that" sticker because the world is struggling to overcome the effects of the COVID-19 pandemic that disrupted the supply chain part of the economy.
 The piece also acknowledged that it is legitimate to debate if Biden's 1.9 trillion dollar American Rescue Plan contributed to inflation in the US.

 Commentator Charles Hurt related this to former President Obama's 2012 comment that successful business owners "didn't build that".

 In June 2022, the CEO of the Illinois Fuel Retailers Association, Josh Sharp, said the stickers are a nuisance and even a form of vandalism.
 In regards to the cause of the price increase, Sharp said, "(President Biden's) canceled infrastructure projects like Keystone.
 I think we agree with folks about that (but) we would prefer they refrain from putting those stickers on the pumps.
 It's an issue for my members.
 They don’t like it."